 Nelson Gentiletti is a corporate director.
-He was previously Chief Operating Officer and Chief Financial Officer of Loop Industries, Inc. a technology company listed on NASDAQ whose primary mission is to accelerate the shift to sustainable PET plastic and polyester fiber management from January 2019 until his retirement on February 28, 2021.
-From 2011 to 2018, he was Chief Financial and Development Officer of Transcontinental Inc. Previously, he was Chief Operating and Chief Financial Officer of Transat AT Inc., a tourism business.
-Mr. Gentiletti sits on the board of directors and various committees of Groupe Grandio, Valuence Merger Corp.
-I, Caisse de dépôt et placement du Québec, and Transcontinental Inc. He also sits on Concordia University's John Molson School of Business Advisory Board.
+He was previously Chief Operating Officer and Chief Financial Officer of Loop Industries, Inc. a company specializing in the recycling of PET plastic and polyester fibres, from 2019 to 2021.
+Prior to that, he served as Chief Financial and Development Officer of Transcontinental Inc. from 2011 to 2018.
+Previously, he worked at Transat AT as Chief Operating Officer and Chief Financial Officer from 2002 to 2011.
+Mr. Gentiletti sits on the board of directors and various committees of Groupe Grandio, Caisse de dépôt et placement du Québec, and Transcontinental Inc. He also sits on Concordia University's John Molson School of Business Advisory Board.
 He is a FCPA and member of the Ordre des comptables professionnels agréés du Québec and holds a bachelor's degree in commerce from Concordia University and a Graduate Diploma in Public Accountancy from McGill University.